OrvilleChomer/electronjs-experiments/README.md

    "license": "MIT"
 }
 ```
 At this point you've really just created a *Node.js* app.
+It won't work right yet because there is no *main.js* file yet.
+You will have to create this file yourself.
+We'll get to that a little bit later.
 The next step will make it into an *Electron* app.
 - At the command line, type in the command: `npm install --save-dev electron`  ... this will add all the core Electron library dependencies to your project.
+Note: These installs can take a little bit of time.
 - Bringing up the **package.json** file in your favorite editor, add in the following in your main top-level curly braces:
 ```
 "scripts": {